mvrcoreyes/starwars_api_test/README.md

 📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/future/vite) for details on supported features.

+## Star Wars API Test for SIM
+I build this app using typescript and remixJS

 ## Development

 Run the Vite dev server: